-- professional development programs of state and national professional accounting societies or institutes
+- Professional development programs of state and national professional accounting societies or institutes

-- accredited university or college credit or non-credit courses
+- Accredited university or college credit or non-credit courses

-- formal correspondence or other individual study programs.
+- Formal correspondence or other individual study programs.
 Such programs must require registration and provide evidence of satisfactory completion.

-- formal organized in-firm education programs
+- Formal organized in-firm education programs

-- meetings of the National Association of State Boards of Accountancy (NASBA)
+- Meetings of the National Association of State Boards of Accountancy (NASBA)

-- other formal, organized educational programs
+- Other formal, organized educational programs

-Programs which do not qualify:
+Programs that do not qualify:

 - CPA prep courses

-- committee service of professional organizations
+- Committee service of professional organizations

-Standards for CPE program development
+Standards for CPE program development: